peteroupc/peteroupc.github.io/randomfunc.md

         // Get the actual item
         item = list[index]

 In the example above, the weights sum to 21.
 However, the weights do not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
-Each call to `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
-And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is called with the same weights.
+Each number generated by `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
+And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is given the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

 <a id=Weighted_Choice_Without_Replacement></a>
 #### Weighted Choice Without Replacement

-To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), call `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
+To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), generate an index by `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
 In this way, when items are selected repeatedly, each weight behaves like the number of "copies" of each item.
 This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

     // Get the sum of weights
     // (NOTE: This code assumes that `weights` is